shikhar0x/ember/README.md

 - **Backend fails to start**: Ensure the virtual environment (`.venv`) exists and all dependencies from `requirements.txt` are installed.
 Tauri looks specifically for the `.venv` directory to launch the API in dev mode.
 - **Browser/Metadata extraction errors**: Ensure you have Chrome, Edge, or Brave installed, as the extraction engine relies on them for cookie harvesting and Selenium automation.
+- **"Cannot fetch token because the browser is currently running"**: On Windows, Ember needs exclusive access to your browser profile to extract your session.
+Ensure all browser windows are closed, and check your Task Manager to kill any hidden background instances of Chrome/Brave/Edge.
 - **Zombie processes**: The Tauri shell automatically kills orphaned backend instances on port 8008 on startup.
 If you experience hangs, you can manually kill processes listening on port 8008.

 ## License